 Skip to main content

 A pressing policy problem in the United States and other countries is the extraordinary pattern of inequality in the health of children and adults.
 These health disparities are widespread and not easily explained.
-Faculty in IPR’s Cells to Society (C2S): The Center on Social Disparities and Health are forging new paths to create better understanding of, and improvement in, human health and social outcomes.
+Faculty in IPR’s Cells to Society (C2S): The Center on Health Inequalities are forging new paths to create better understanding of, and improvement in, human health and social outcomes.
 They recognize that such an effort requires complex modeling of the interplay between biological processes and environmental influences.
 To this end, they coalesce around the Center’s mission to:

 • bring together the social, life, and biomedical sciences to understand the origins, consequences, and policy solutions for contemporary health inequalities in the United States; and